 If you will arrive with the caravan, we also offer parking spaces for caravans.

 As visitors, you are entitled to park at the fair ground.
 You pay your parking ticket directly on site and costs EUR 18, - per day.

 As exhibitors, you are entitled to park at the fair ground.
 Please book your parking permit in good time in the Shop for Exhibitor Services.

 Parking for journalists

-Journalists should enter the exhibition centre via Gate West and park on parking area P1.
-Please note that admission via Gate West is only possible with a parking permit.
+Journalists should enter the exhibition centre via Gate North and park on parking area P1.
+Please note that admission via Gate North is only possible with a parking permit.
 You will receive parking permit after completing your accreditation.
 In order to avoid longer waiting times at the Gate North, you can accredit yourself online in advance.